fatima-shekarabi/fatima-shekarabi/README.md

 I’m focused on iOS development with Swift and SwiftUI, with a strong interest in building clear, user-centered, and accessibility-driven applications.

-My background also includes experience with C, C++, C#, JavaScript, and basic Python, which has helped me build a broader understanding of programming and problem-solving.
+Alongside iOS development, my experience with C, C++, C#, JavaScript, and Python has helped me build a solid programming foundation and approach problems with a more structured and analytical mindset.

 ---